arthur-vilela/PP3-battlefield/README.md

   - Choose the branch you want to deploy and click `Enable Automatic Deploys`.

 - **Manual Deploys**:
-  - To deploy manually, scroll down to the `Manual deploy` section.
+  - To deploy manually, scroll down to the `Manual Deploy` section.
   - Select the branch you want to deploy and click `Deploy Branch`.

 ### 6. Launch Your Application